Improved results on the nonlinear feedback stabilization of a rotating body-beam system: Conclusion

 \section{Conclusion}

 This note was concerned with the stabilization of the rotating disk-beam system.
-We proposed a feedback law which consists of a nonlinear torque control exerted on the disk and only a nonlinear boundary moment control applied on the beam.
+A feedback law, which consists of a nonlinear torque control exerted on the disk and a nonlinear boundary control applied on the beam, is put forward.
 Then, it is shown that the closed-loop system is exponentially stable provided that the angular velocity of the disk does not exceed a well-defined value and the nonlinear functions involved in the feedback law obey reasonable conditions.
-This result provides a positive answer to the open problem left in \cite{CH:99}.
+This result improves the previous one in \cite{CH:99}, where the functions involved in the boundary control must satisfy strong and restrictive conditions such as almost linear property.